ravelox/pimidi/README.md

 Thanks to feedback from a couple of users, I've also tested this with rtpMIDI on Windows talking to FL Studio 11.

 The build will auto-detect ALSA and build rawmidi support.
-See below for ALSA requirements.
+Please read **FAQ.md** for ALSA requirements.
 Thanks to Daniel Collins (malacalypse) for being the guinea pig for this.

 Except for the Avahi code, it's all mine but I have leaned heavily on the following references: